browserengineering/book/book/embeds.md

 [img-email]: http://1997.webhistory.org/www.lists/www-talk.1993q1/0182.html

-[^img-late]: So it's a little ironic that images only make their appearance in chapter 15 of this book!
+[^img-late]: So it's a little ironic that images only make their appearance in Chapter 15 of this book!
 It's because Tkinter doesn't support many image formats or proper sizing and clipping, so I had to wait for the introduction of Skia.